bryteidea/project-horizon/docs/boilerplate/DIRECTORY_STRUCTURE.md

 3. Add a README.md in the new dir explaining its purpose.
 4. Update this document.

-*Made with love by PixelMyNixel – 2025*
+*Made with love by Bryte Idea – 2025*